-In November 2008, the Beverly Hills community approved a \$334 million general obligation bond (Measure E) to facilitate modernization and safetyrelated upgrades of Beverly Hills Unified School District's elementary and high school facilities.
-During the 2014-15 school year, the BHHS school swim gym scoreboard replacement project was completed, the design development phase was completed for the renovation project, the Board of Education approved initial construction estimates, and the construction document drawing packages along with interim house packages were submitted to the Division of State Architects (DSA) for approval.
+In November 2008, the Beverly Hills community approved a \$334 million general obligation bond (Measure E) to facilitate modernization and safety-related upgrades of Beverly Hills Unified School District's elementary and high school facilities.
+During the 2015-16 school year, the design development phase was completed for the renovation project, including approval of initial construction estimates, and the construction document drawing packages along with interim house packages were submitted to the Division of State Architects (DSA) for approval.
+Moreno High School is still in the design phase of placement on the Beverly Hills High School campus.